 From: Program Director – Occupational Therapy Assistant Program

 Students today can look forward to dynamic careers working in multiple settings with people of all ages.
 The employment outlook for occupational therapy assistants is bright.
-According to the U.S. Department of Labor, Bureau of Labor Statistics has projected that the job outlook for occupational therapy assistants is expected to grow much faster than the average for all occupations through 2014, (i.e. employment is expected to increase by 27% or more.)
+According to the U.S. Department of Labor, Bureau of Labor Statistics has projected that the job outlook for occupational therapy assistants is expected to grow much faster than the average for all occupations through 2022, (i.e. employment is expected to increase by 41%.)